 Marlena de Blasi is the internationally bestselling author of A Thousand Days in Venice, as well as four further bestselling memoirs and a novel, Amandine.
 She is also the author of two internationally published cookbooks of Italian food.

-“The story is captivating, the characters are alive, and readers will hunger for more as the novel ends.
+“A classic, expertly wrought novel of love, loss, and tangled loyalties, de Blasi’s Amandine is also a banquet of sumptuous imagery and delicious historical detail.”—Chandra Prasad, author of On Borrowed Wings“The story is captivating, the characters are alive, and readers will hunger for more as the novel ends.
 Truly, de Blasi can be considered the Julia Child of fiction.
 A wonderful read for both fans of historical fiction and women’s fiction and one that shouldn’t be missed.” —Library Journal